NikKowPHP/social-brain/chapters/chapter-2.md

 #### **Logbook Entry**
 *   **The Goal:** In one upcoming conversation, my goal is to predict which SCARF domain is most likely to be threatened for a key participant, and simply observe.
 *   **The Messy Reality:** Describe what actually happened.
 Was your prediction right?
 Did something else happen?
 How did it feel to just observe instead of jumping in? (e.g., "I predicted my boss would feel a Status threat if I corrected him in the team meeting.
 He did.
 My old instinct was to argue my point, but instead I just watched.
 It was incredibly hard to stay silent.")
-*   **The Data (The Reframe):** What did this observation reveal? (e.g., "The data shows that Status is a powerful trigger for him, even more than I thought.
+*   **The Data (The Reframe):" What did this observation reveal? (e.g., "The data shows that Status is a powerful trigger for him, even more than I thought.
 The data also shows that my urge to prove I'm right is a Status-seeking behavior of my own.
 My silence was a form of self-regulation.")
 *   **The Next Experiment:** Based on the data, what's a small, achievable next step? (e.g., "Next time, I will try to validate his Status publicly before I present a counter-argument privately.")